husseinnaeemsec/octopus-dash/README.md

 # OctopusDash

+⚠️ **IMPORTANT WARNING** ⚠️

+**THIS PROJECT IS CURRENTLY IN DEVELOPMENT AND NOT READY FOR PRODUCTION USE**

+This version of OctopusDash contains incomplete features and may cause serious bugs or errors in your Django application.
+Please DO NOT install it in production environments or critical projects at this time.

+**Current Status:**
+- Several core features are still under development
+- API may change significantly
+- Potential stability issues
+- Not thoroughly tested in production environments

+We recommend:
+- Waiting for the official stable release
+- Following our GitHub repository for updates
+- Testing only in isolated development environments if you wish to explore the features

+---

 A lightweight, modern Django admin panel alternative that provides an enhanced UI/UX experience using TailwindCSS.
 OctopusDash offers seamless model management with drag-and-drop capabilities, advanced filtering, and built-in analytics while maintaining simplicity in setup and usage.

 ## Features